AlexMassin/Rye-Chan-Bot/readme.md

 	Grand Theft Auto V: "gta v", "gta 5", "gtav", "gta5" Doko Doki Literature Club: "ddlc"
 	```
-If a shortcut interferes with another game's name, you can force override like this:
-	`!playing wow override name`

 *  `!poll help`
 Displays help for polls